Who invented the Shirley Temple?

 Play around with your mixer

-You can replace the ginger ale with ginger syrup and club soda or skip the ginger entirely and opt for lemon-lime soda or lemonade.
-You can also turn this mocktail into a cocktail, , by adding 2 oz of SKYY Vodka, Bulldog Gin, or another spirit of your choice.
+You can replace the ginger ale with ginger syrup and soda water or skip the ginger entirely and opt for lemon-lime soda or lemonade.
+You can also turn this mocktail into a cocktail, by adding 60ml of SKYY Vodka, Bulldog Gin, or another spirit of your choice.
 This alcoholic version is known as the Dirty Shirley.

 When to serve a Shirley Temple mocktail